Julie Nemer, mezzo-soprano

 During masterclasses, she received advice from renowned artists such as Ludovic Tézier, Laurent Naouri, Jean-Philippe Lafont and Susan Manoff.
 The mezzo-soprano is a laureate of the 24th Louis Spohr International Competition 2018, of the 12th “Les Saisons de la Voix” Competition 2020, as well as of numerous academies: Royaumont, Les Frivolités Parisiennes, the International Baroque Academy of the Périgord Noir.

-In 2021, she will perform the role of Mercedes (Carmen Bizet) at the Junge Oper Weikersheim with the Jeunesses Musicales Deutschland.
+In 2021, she performed the role of Mercedes (Carmen Bizet) at the Junge Oper Weikersheim with the Jeunesses Musicales Deutschland.